novirael/administration-poc/README.md

-# administration-poc
+# django-redux-example
-Proof of Concept for SPA administration panel
+Proof of Concept for SPA django + redux app